apache/trafficcontrol/docs/source/api/cachegroups_parameterID_parameter_available.rst

 ``GET``
 =======
-Gets a list of Cache Groups which are available to have a specific parameter assigned to them
+Gets a list of :term:`Cache Group`\ s which are available to have a specific parameter assigned to them

 :Auth.
 Required: Yes
 :Roles Required: None